peter-gy/VisRecly/README.md

 department of Universität Wien.
 I enjoy the supervision of [Torsten Möller](https://research.com/u/torsten-moller) and [Manfred Klaffenböck](https://www.cg.tuwien.ac.at/staff/ManfredKlaffenb%C3%B6ck).

+### Decomposing the Project's Name and Ambitions

+The first part, _VisRec_, stands for **Vis**ualization **Rec**ommendation, while the _ly_ segment is a tribute to Grammarly (the grammar checker) which inspired me to jump into this project.
+As I exposed myself to formal, academic concepts of visualization and visual data analysis, I realized that a Grammarly-like tool for visualization would be beneficial to VIS novices.

+There is an untold story behind every single set of data and visualizations provide great means to tell these stories.
+Yet, just as people do not enjoy written stories being full of grammar or spelling mistakes or being out of tone, they also do not enjoy looking at visualizations violating fundamental design guidelines or being out of context regarding the task at hand.

+On the one hand, as Grammarly dictates grammar and spelling rules for writing, VisRecly aims at enforcing non-negotiable visualization design guidelines in its recommendations.
+On the other hand, just as Grammarly allows for recommending synonyms and alternative sentence structures based on the communication goals and target audience of the author, VisRecly attempts to help its users find the "tone" of their visualization by ranking recommendations across tasks and highlighting the most suitable ones.

 ### Tech Overview

 In an attempt to make this tool as intriguing and accessible as possible, I am building it with modern web technologies,